 Your First Six Months

 After improving basic endurance fitness through volume and fundamental aerobic and lactate threshold intervals, it’s time to make your training more specific to the goal you’re trying to achieve.
 If you’re preparing for a hilly or mountainous event, you’ll want to make your training more specific to climbing and descending.
 If you’re preparing for an event in flat to rolling terrain and potentially a lot of wind, you’ll want to work on group riding skills like drafting and using a paceline to share the work and conserve energy.
-If you’re aim is to get into racing, you’ll need to focus on increasing speed for accelerations and high power efforts.
+If your aim is to get into racing, you’ll need to focus on increasing speed for accelerations and high power efforts.

 By 3-6 months, most cyclists with career and family priorities have reached the maximum number of weekly training hours their schedule will reasonably sustain.
 At this point varying combinations of interval and endurance workouts are necessary to generate the workload necessary to improve performance.
 While the specifics of individual training plans are beyond the scope of this guide, here are some of the common mistakes athletes make during this timeframe: